 A chin implant can dramatically improve the balance, proportion, and appearance of the face.
 In people who need substantial definition in the jawline, few procedures are as effective as a chin implant.

-The chin implant procedure may be performed under general anesthesia (you are not awake during the procedure) or under local anesthesia with twilight sedation (you are awake, but quite sleepy and relaxed).
+The procedure may be performed under general anesthesia (you are not awake during the procedure) or under local anesthesia with twilight sedation (you are awake, but quite sleepy and relaxed).
 Your facial plastic surgeon will make a small incision in one of two places, depending on your needs.

 Intraoral incision – Your facial plastic surgeon makes a small incision, about 1 inch long, inside the mouth.
 Your surgeon makes a pocket into which the implant is placed.
-The chin implant is anchored into place using one of the muscles in the chin.
+The implant is anchored into place using one of the muscles in the chin.

 Submental incision – Your facial plastic surgeon makes a small incision, less than 1 inch long, in the natural crease under your chin.
-As with the oral incision, your surgeon makes a pocket for the chin implant to rest.
-The chin implant is anchored to the chin bone using a special suture.
+As with the oral incision, your surgeon makes a pocket for the implant to rest.
+The implant is anchored to the chin bone using a special suture.

 Your facial plastic surgeon can help you decide which approach is best for you.